Updated: Nov 28, 2022

 You seize possession of their properties and prudently handle them.
 You can put your liquid assets to work and sell real estate.
 However, there are several complex laws governing wealth management.
 You must also report to the court for every penny spent.
 The California legislature has enacted several safeguards to ensure that no Conservator can misuse Conservatee funds for personal gain.

 When it comes to Conservatorship rules, there are several caveats and exceptions.
 This is a general description of what a Conservatorship is and when it is used.
-A Conservatorship is a way to go if you are worried about a friend or family member is unable to handle their health care or assets, and implementing estate planning documents is impractical.
+A Conservatorship is a way to go if you are worried about a friend or family member being unable to handle their health care or assets, and implementing estate planning documents is impractical.

 Conservatorships in Los Angeles